mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 npm --version
 ```

-The NPM version is printed in the output:
+The NPM version is shown in the output:

 ```plaintext
 6.10.3